auutstudio/Writing-Good-Alt-Text/README.md

 *[ARGH!](https://en.wikipedia.org/wiki/The_dress)*
 - `The iconic viral photo of a woman's dress with washed-out colors, which has been argued incessantly as to whether it appears blue or gold.`

+Avoid the abbreviation B&amp;W, instead write it out for the screen reader software to read: `water-stained black and white photo of my grandmother`

 See, sometimes you may decide to break a guideline, if doing so will better assist the non-sighted user to glean the equivalent, relevant information from the image.